Regularized Zero-Variance Control Variates: Empirical Assessment

 \subsubsection{Posterior Expectations}

-The average statistical efficiency across parameters is shown in Figure \ref{fig:recapture_p}, excluding \textit{a priori} regularisation results for simplicity.
-Higher order polynomials become more efficient as $N$ increases and the use of penalised regression means that higher order polynomials can be considered for smaller $N$.
+The average statistical efficiency and overall efficiency across parameters is shown in Figure \ref{fig:recapture_posterior_both}, excluding \textit{a priori} regularization results for simplicity.
+Higher order polynomials become more efficient as $N$ increases and the use of penalized regression means that higher order polynomials can be considered for smaller $N$.
 LASSO regression is preferable over ridge regression for this example.

-Using \textit{a priori} ZV-CV with $S=j$, where $j$ is the index of the current parameter of interest, is at least twice as efficient as vanilla Monte Carlo integration for these posterior expectations as seen in Table \ref{tab:recapture_apriori}.
-On average, \zvs{1}{1} is roughly 10 times more efficient than vanilla Monte Carlo integration, with storage and computational costs per expectation being significantly smaller than alternative ZV-CV and CF methods.
+Using \textit{a priori} ZV-CV with $S=j$, where $j$ is the index of the current parameter of interest, \zvs{1}{1} is on average roughly 10 times more efficient than vanilla Monte Carlo integration.

 Cross-validation generally gives similar results to CF and to the best performing fixed method.
-More details about the selected control variates can be found in Appendix \ref{app:recapture}.
+More details about the selected control variates can be found in Appendix C of the Online Resources.